flybywiresim/docs/docs/dev-corner/development-projects/documentation.md

         ---

-        In order to bypass this issue you can comment out the `external-markdown` plugin temporarily in `mkdocs.yml` found in the /root of this project.
+        To bypass this issue, you can comment out the `external-markdown` plugin temporarily in `mkdocs.yml` found in the /root of this project.
 (Please ensure not to commit this change when creating a Pull Request.)
 See the example below:

         ``` { .yaml .annotate title="mkdocs.yml example configured for offline builds" }